 With so much changing day-to-day with medical cannabis and the looming legalization date in Canada, it can be easy to miss some of the updates.
-We will now be publishing weekly recap blogs of the top stories from the cannabis world, so you can stay in the know.
+We publish weekly recap blogs of the top stories from the cannabis world, so you can stay in the know.